Tazaf/heig-mdt-gio1/README.md

 - A page displaying geographical data in 3D (using [cesium][cesium])
 - A static page that describe the project, the tool and the team behind it (yourselves)
-- Project must be version controlled with Git and stored on [GitHub][github] (- Final application should be deployed on Heroku)
+- Project must be version controlled with Git and stored on [GitHub][github]

 ## Plan